tommypx/DataScienceProjects/Big Data Modelling and Management/Code/README.md

 ## Project Overview
 1. Understand and model the database in MongoDB.
-2. Setup the database so that it is performs well for the queries provided
+2. Setup the database so that it is performs well for the queries provided.
-3. Answer the questions (queries) on the data provided
+3. Answer the questions (queries) on the data provided.